bevstr/satoshi-shuffle/docs/configuration.md

 1. Click the **Timing** tab
 2. Choose how often your custom text appears:
-   - **Clock Refresh Time:** 5, 10, 15, 30, or 60 minutes
+   - **Clock Refresh Time:** 5, 10, 15, 30, or 60 minutes as chosen in BlockClock interface
-   - **Displays Between Custom Text:** Number of built-in screens before your text appears
+   - **Displays Between Custom Text:** Number values you chose in BlockClock interface
 3. The app will calculate how frequently text will show

 ### Step 5: System Settings & Backup